poelstra/ezwave/README.md

 including Security S0, and does so _much_ faster than I was used to in my old setup.

-However, there's no generic Z-Wave daemon yet, inclusion and interview of new devices isn't implemented, certain basic functionality (like preventing responses to multi-cast requests) is still lacking, and only a handful of commands from a handful of command classes is implemented.
+The low-level Serial API decoding/encoding is pretty much done, and well-covered with unit tests including handling of all kinds of corner cases, timeout scenario's, etc.

-The low-level Serial API decoding/encoding is nicely taking shape though, being well-covered with unit tests including handling of all kinds of corner cases, timeout scenario's, etc.
+Not all serial commands are implemented, only the ones I currently need.

 I've also created a converter which parses the official Z-Wave command class specification (in XML) and converts it into another